Treadmill Motors Guide (What Size You Need)

 A decent home treadmill is a motorized one.
 These are powered by your electrical outlet and the motor comes in different sizes.
-You're always told details about the motor but what do the numbers and letters really mean?
+You're always told details about the motor, but what do the numbers and letters really mean?
 How do you choose the right one for your needs?
-I go through that here with our short guide to treadmill motors.
+I go through that here with my guide to treadmill motors.

 When a treadmill is being sold we're told how powerful the motor is and it's usually followed by "CHP" or "HP".
 CHP stands for Continuous Horse Power and is the power in which the motor can push the treadmill belt around it's rollers.
 CHP is better because it means how much power output a motor can impart continuously.

 When it says "HP" it leaves the continuous off and you're told how much power the treadmill can go for at it's peak.
 The thing is with a home treadmill is, it can only draw it's power from your home electrics so there is a limit to how powerful it can be.
 That's why when the manufacturer boasts about a very large motor then it's not possible to get too much power from the home circuit.